 JFK Comprehensive Cancer Institute | Medical Director Message | About Radiation Therapy | Our Doctors | Our Physicists | Our Care Team | Our Technology | Clinical Research | Breast Health Institute | Appointment Information

-A Modern Radiation Oncology Department at the JFK Comprehensive Cancer Institute
+A State–of–The–Art Radiation Oncology Department at The JFK Comprehensive Cancer Institute

 Radiation therapy has always been an important component in the integral management of cancer care.
 Modern technical advancement in instrumentation and cancer biology has made radiation therapy more effective than before for many types of cancers.

-The JFK Comprehensive Cancer Institute has the most advanced modern radiation therapy equipments.
+The JFK Comprehensive Cancer Institute has the most advanced modern radiation therapy equipment.
 Structured with the national standard of practice, it offers three major radiation treatment modalities to our patients:

 - External beam radiation therapy